keras-team/autokeras/docs/templates/tutorial/image_classification.md

 ## Data Format
 The AutoKeras ImageClassifier is quite flexible for the data format.

-For the image, it accepts data formates both with channel dimension and without channel dimension.
+For the image, it accepts data formats both with and without the channel dimension.
 The images in the MNIST dataset do not have the channel dimension.
 Each image is a matrix with shape (28, 28).
 AutoKeras also accepts images of three dimensions with the channel dimension at last, e.g., (32, 32, 3), (28, 28, 1).